August 19, 2021

 The CCPA provides consumers (California residents) with specific rights regarding their personal information.
 This section describes your CCPA rights and explains how to exercise those rights.

-You have the right to request that we disclose certain information to you about our collection and use of your personal information in the preceding 12 months.
-Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion 0), we will disclose to you, based upon your request:
+You may have the right to request that we disclose certain information to you about our collection, use, disclosure, and sale of your personal information in the preceding 12 months.
+Depending on your request, this may include:

 - The categories of personal information we collected about you.